Media consumption: Effect on public attitudes regarding crime and justice

 Television viewers of crime-based shows are more fearful of crime.

 Media consumption affects the public's perception of the justice system through the relationship of fear regarding crime, the perceived effectiveness of law enforcement, and the general attitudes about punishment for crime.
+Media consumption can influence how people perceive crime, shaping beliefs about safety and risk.
 The justice system has been consistently portrayed in mass media in negative tandem through the portrayal of criminals, deviants, and law enforcement officials, in turn affecting their overall perception by the public.

 A 2003 study by Dowler showed the effects of media consumption influences public attitudes regarding crime and justice.
-In this study, a relationship between media and crime was found to be dependent on characteristics of the message and receiving audience, where substantial amounts of local crimes reported raised fear, while lower crime amounts lead to a feeling of safety.
+Research shows that people who frequently consume crime- related media may look at the world as more dangerous than it actually is.
 George Gerbner's empirical studies of the impact of media consumption discovered that television viewers of crime-based shows are more fearful of crime than those who are not consuming that type of media.

 A study conducted by Chermak, McGarrell, & Gruenewald focused on media coverage of police misconduct, producing results where greater consumption of media portraying dishonesty amongst law enforcement led to increasing confirmation bias in the direction of the officer's guilt.